 Vitis vinifera grapes account for very little of New York’s wine production, a mere 10%.
 The one grape that shines, however, is Riesling.
 The aromatic grape produces mostly dry versions from the Finger Lakes AVA.
-Although, off-dry and sweet versions are relatively common.
+However, off-dry and sweet versions are relatively common.
 And similar to Germany-style Riesling, the high acidity in the grape makes it incredibly age-worthy.

 As of 2019, there were 470 wineries across the state.
 However, its two principal winemaking regions, the Finger Lakes and Long Island, account for the majority.
-Wine production began in the area began in the 17th century.
+Wine production began in the area started in the 17th century.
 However, commercial production didn’t exist until the 19th century.